10 Day Summer Self Drive Tour of the Complete Ring Road of Iceland with Waterfalls & Black Sands

-Take this ten-day, nine-night self-drive vacation to explore all of the main attractions on the ring road of Iceland while having the freedom to choose what else you do and see along the route.
-This tour is for adventurers and freedom-seekers; those who wish to discover Iceland at their own pace.
-You will see and experience the very best of Iceland while tailoring the itinerary to suit yourself.
+Take this ten-day, nine-night self-drive vacation to explore all of the main attractions on Iceland's ring road while having the freedom to choose what else you do and see along the route.
+This tour is for adventurers and freedom-seekers, those who wish to discover Iceland at their own pace.
+You will see and experience the very best of Iceland while tailoring the itinerary to suit you.

 It’s now time to leave the city!
-Head West and get ready to explore the Snaefellsnes Peninsula.
-Described as ‘Iceland in Miniature’, you can expect to see the wide variety of landscapes that can be seen across Iceland, in this small peninsula.
+Head West and get ready to explore the Snaefellsnes Peninsula, nicknamed ‘Iceland in Miniature’.
+You can expect to see the wide variety of landscapes of Iceland in this small peninsula.

 This means you are likely to pass Arnarstapi as your first stop.
-A small fishing village, this makes the ideal place to stop for a quick coffee or bite to eat, before entering Snæfellsjökull National Park.
+A small fishing village like this is the ideal place to stop for a quick coffee or bite to eat before entering Snæfellsjökull National Park.

 Next, you will approach the Lóndrangar basalt cliffs.
 Aptly nicknamed “the Rocky Castle”, these natural structures are truly unique.
 Indeed, the coastline in the West is full of hidden gems, this being just one of them.